callacat/CF-scripts/README.en.md

 # Cloudflare Worker Game Update Checker

-This Cloudflare Worker script checks for updates to a specified game on [https://byrutgame.org/lastversion-pcgame/](https://byrutgame.org/lastversion-pcgame/) and sends notifications when an update is found.
+This Cloudflare Worker script checks for updates to specified games on [https://byrutgame.org/lastversion-pcgame/](https://byrutgame.org/lastversion-pcgame/) and sends notifications when updates are found.

 ## Deployment